HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Accessibility and Inclusive Learning at Scale

-In today’s learning environments, accessibility isn’t optional – it’s essential.
-Learners bring a wide range of abilities, preferences, and digital literacy levels, and your content needs to reflect that.
+In today’s learning environments, accessibility is not optional – it is essential.
+Learners come with a wide range of abilities, preferences, and levels of digital literacy, and your content needs to reflect that.

 Explore our guide on how to create accessible training videos that meet diverse learner needs for more information on how to easily adapt for visual and auditory accessibility needs, create microlearning modules, and adjust for cultural differences.